PlayForm/Round/README.md

 ## Getting started

-Round Windows sets up a system tray application using the Tauri framework.
+Round sets up a system tray application using the Tauri framework.
 It creates a window for each monitor available on the system, sets up a menu for the system tray, and handles events from the menu.